EPIC-guide/epic-guide.github.io/_life/money-americans.md

     number(s) copied over from the annex(es) below.
 (Except if you have Swiss investments, of course, which you shouldn't.)

- 1. Annex DA-1, _Demande d’imputation d’impôts étrangers prélevés à la source pour dividendes et intérêts étrangers échus en 20XX_, or Request for imputation of foreign taxes already levied at the source on foreign dividends and interest issued in 20XX (replace with actual year).
+ 1. Annex DA-1, _Demande d'imputation d'impôts étrangers prélevés à la source pour dividendes et intérêts étrangers échus en 20XX_, or Request for imputation of foreign taxes already levied at the source on foreign dividends and interest issued in 20XX (replace with actual year).
 Here I believe you can report any US taxes withheld on your